Using Interface Classification

 The resulting diagram shows where (from which of your devices) the traffic with a given destination ASN is leaving your network, as well as the 1st hop ASN for that traffic.
 By combining that information with your cost information for each of those ASes, you can now develop an overview of your outbound traffic cost structure in the selected country.

-Optimizing Connectivity by Country
+Optimizing by Country

 A lot of peering review meetings basically consist of reviewing connectivity in a given market and trying to see what can be optimized for cost and/or performance.
 Either way, it’s always a good practice to try to shift as much traffic as possible from transit to any form of peering (ideally free PNI, but possibly public peering in an IX fabric).
 Figuring out how to do that is effectively a two-step process.

-• Dimension/Group By: [Destination] Country
+• Group-by Dimension: [Destination] Country

-• Filters (ANDed):
+• Filtering (ANDed):

 - Destination Network Boundary = External